AdobeDocs/experience-manager-65.pt-BR/help/forms/developing/rendering-html-forms-custom-toolbars.md

 ---
 title: Renderização do HTML Forms com CustomToolbars
-seo-title: Renderização do HTML Forms com CustomToolbars
+seo-title: Rendering HTML Forms with CustomToolbars
-description: Use o serviço Forms para personalizar uma barra de ferramentas renderizada com um formulário HTML. É possível renderizar um formulário HTML com uma barra de ferramentas personalizada usando a API do Java e uma API do serviço da Web.
+description: Use o serviço Forms para personalizar uma barra de ferramentas renderizada com um formulário HTML. É possível renderizar um Formulário do HTML com uma barra de ferramentas personalizada usando a API do Java e uma API do serviço da Web.
-seo-description: Use o serviço Forms para personalizar uma barra de ferramentas renderizada com um formulário HTML. É possível renderizar um formulário HTML com uma barra de ferramentas personalizada usando a API do Java e uma API do serviço da Web.
+seo-description: Use the Forms service to customize a toolbar that is rendered with an HTML form.
+You can render an HTML Form with a custom toolbar using the Java API and a Web Service API.
 uuid: b9c9464e-ff19-4051-a39b-4ec71c512d10
 contentOwner: admin
 content-type: reference